Induced Riemannian structures on null hypersurfaces: Curvature relations

 \

 \item If $\widetilde{s}$ and $s$ denote the scalar curvature of $(L,\widetilde {g})$ and $(M,g)$ respectively, then

 \end{enumerate} \end{corollary}

 \begin{proof} The first point follows inmmediately from the above theorem and Gauss-Codazzi equations.
-Since $(L,\widetilde{g})$ is locally a direct product $\mathbb{R}\times S$ with $\xi$ identified with $\partial_{r}$ (Theorem \ref{descomposicion}), it is obvious that $\widetilde{Ric}(\xi,U)=0$.
+Since $(L,\widetilde{g})$ is locally a direct product $\mathbb{R}\times S$ with $\xi$ identified with $\partial_{r}$ (see Theorem \ref{descomposicion} in the next section), it is obvious that $\widetilde {Ric}(\xi,U)=0$.
 The rest is a straightforward computation. \end{proof}